 Well, in the past, marketers were not a part of the production process and weren’t so closely tied to the production or the final product that was released out to the crowd.

-Meaning that, no matter how great of a customer service a brand had, they were lacking the main mindset: In order for something to be sold, one needs to know what it is, what it can do, and be convinced of its worth first.
+Meaning that, no matter how great of a customer service a brand had, they were lacking the main mindset: For something to be sold, one needs to know what it is, what it can do, and be convinced of its worth first.

 Growth marketing came to change that and it was soon pretty evident that growth marketers could increase rates like MRR, using pretty simple methods.

 In simpler words, growth marketing doesn’t focus on new customers.
 Neither does it focus on existing customers.
-It focuses on the methods one can use, in order to monetize any and all customer actions.
+It focuses on the methods one can use, to monetize any customer actions.

 This means that its goal is to create a successful funnel that will go well beyond the actual funnel, re-activating old customers and acquiring new ones through all channels.